Chinchillas have a reputation as exceptional climbers.

 In all honesty, the proper size cage and ideal temperatures are perhaps the two biggest things needed to raise a chinchilla safely.

-I already mentioned how I’m currently in the process of moving into a new home.
-Well the basement I have my chinchilla in now is at the perfect temperature and works great for her needs when it comes to sleeping and other natural activities but it’s hazardous for her to climb around freely.
+The basement I have my chinchilla in now is at the perfect temperature and works great for her needs when it comes to sleeping and other natural activities, but it’s hazardous for her to climb around freely.
 She could suffer a broken leg or worse.
 It could lead to permanent damage and a chinchilla dragging its hind legs.

 I know it might be somewhat frustrating to have to buy so much stuff.
-The fact that they do climb is one of the reasons chinchillas are so expensive on day 1.
+The fact that they do climb is one of the reasons chinchillas are so expensive on day one.

 It’s all about that cage which is your most significant cost in the beginning.
 It’s only this expensive due to the size and the mere fact that it needs to support your chinchilla climbing and jumping for hours at a time.

-Allow your chinchilla to climb in a large cage and make sure to get your chinchilla out for playtime, and you will be on your path to a healthy and loving relationship with your chinchilla.
-If you have any further questions about your chinchillas climbing behavior, be sure to check out the related questions below.
+Allow your chinchilla to climb in a large cage and make sure to get your chinchilla out for playtime, and you will be on your path to a healthy and loving relationship with your pet.